iptc/sport-schema/docs/schema-overview.md

 The follow sections describe the patterns used for each of these component parts of the model.

-### Competion, event and action: building blocks to describe any competition structure
+### Competition, event and action: building blocks to describe any competition structure

+Competitions are many and varied in structure.
+In the process of designing the model it was clear there was a need for a flexible and modular appraoch.

+The key class is the event this represents the lowests partisipatable thing that has outcome.
+Things like matches and races that have a result.
+Activities are more granular than events but do not have an outcome or result in their own right.
+An example would be a match (event) versus a goal scored (action).

+Events will always be part of a competition.
+In rare cases a competition might have a single event but in the majority of cases a event will be part of a larger competition structure.
+An event is assocaited with the most granular level of competition.
+It might be a phase of a competition like a knockout-round or heat.
+This phase is then assocaited with the overaching competition which itself might be part of a recurring competition series.

 ### Participation: A container for statistics

-In a similar fashion, when an athlete or a team takes part in an event, we want to record statistics about each athlete's individual contributions to the event: goals kicked, penalties received etc.
+When an athlete or a team takes part in an event, we want to record statistics about each athlete's individual contributions to the event: goals kicked, penalties received etc.